RajeshSivadasan/alice-blue-options-buying/README.md

 <br>nifty_strike_pe_offset = 200  (Strike to be added to ATM Strike price for Nifty Put Options)
 <br>bank_strike_ce_offset = -100  (Strike to be added to ATM Strike price for BankNifty Call Options)
 <br>bank_strike_pe_offset = 100 (Strike to be added to ATM Strike price for BankNifty Put Options)
+<br>tick_processing_sleep_secs = 9 (Wait or sleep time for the main tick processing loop.
+Can reduce if the processing time alert is displayed.)

 <br>[info]
 <br>olhc_duration = 3 (Candle time interval in minutes e.g 3 for 3min candle.
 Min recommended is 2)